 Judge Corinna Harn

-In addition to her responsibilities as Chief Presiding Judge, Judge Harn has been a “portability judge pro tem” for the King County Superior Court.
-In this role she has heard the Dependency Pre-Trial calendars at Juvenile Court and the Regional Justice Center for 6 years.
+Judge Harn is proud to have served as a “portability judge pro tem” for the King County Superior Court.
+In that role, she heard the dependency pre-trial calendars at Juvenile Court and the Regional Justice Center for six years.

-Judge Harn has also been an educator at various legal seminars and she was the director of the Paralegal Program at Highline Community College in 1994.
-She has served and continues to serve on the board of a variety of charitable organizations.
-Judge Harn is active in her community in many areas including being a charter member and volunteer with The Soup Ladies—a charitable organization that provides hot meals to first responder emergency personnel, including firefighters, police, and search and rescue, in King and Pierce Counties and across the country.
-She is also a member of the District Court and Municipal Court Judges Association and serves on the Legislative Committee.
+Judge Harn has been an educator at various legal seminars, and was the director of the Paralegal Program at Highline Community College in 1994.
+She has served on the board of a variety of charitable organizations.
+Judge Harn is active in her community in many areas, including being a charter member and volunteer with The Soup Ladies—a charitable organization that provides hot meals to first responder emergency personnel, including firefighters, police and search and rescue, in King and Pierce counties and across the country.
+She is also a member of the District Court and Municipal Court Judges Association and continues to serve on that organization’s Legislative Committee.

 In recognition of her work and community service, Judge Harn has received a number of awards, including the American Jurisprudence Award in Criminal Law; the Friendship Oak Award for helping victims of Hurricane Katrina in Pass Christian, Mississippi; and the Judge David Soukup Award from the Washington State CASA Association for her work on behalf of Washington’s most vulnerable children.